Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 Contains 10 images that are configured to be responsive to the screen size on which they are being viewed.

 ### Book now
-Features a contact form with mandatory input fields and checkboxes.
+Features a contact form with mandatory input fields and checkboxes and can not be submited without all mandatory feilds completed.
 Form features autocomplete on the name, email and phone number.

 ### Success page
 A simple success message with a link back to the home screen is shown to the user following a successful completion of the booking/enquiry form.